QLab: Licensing

 QLab offers multiple tiers of licenses, reflecting the broad feature set of the program.
 The free version of the program includes limited audio and video playback functionality, and separate licenses are available for fully-featured audio output, video output, and lighting control.

 Licenses are available as a perpetual license, as a daily rental, or as a volume license for large installations.
 As of November 2023, licenses are only sold for QLab 5; these licenses are also honored for QLab 4 installations.
 Perpetual licenses can be reassigned to different computers via an automated web interface.

 Features

 Audio playback

 QLab allows an end-user or designer to align audio files in a sequential order.
 Once the audio files are inserted into the cue list, the end-user can then manipulate it by looping it, changing the amplitude or volume, and adding fades in or out.
 Audio cues can also be placed into groups, so that multiple files can be triggered at one moment.

+Object Audio

+With the release of QLab 5.5, Object Audio was introduced allowing the positioning of sound in the real world.
+By mapping outputs to specific locations on a 2d plane, users are able to easily set up spacial sound.